sph-mn/sph-sc-lib/readme.md

 the downside is that the insert/delete/search performance is more likely to approach and reach o(n).

 ### zero support
-by default, the integer 0 is a valid value for a set. but as an optimisation, this can be disabled by defining a macro for "imht_set_can_contain_zero" with the value zero.
+by default, the integer 0 is a valid value for a set. but as an optimisation, this can be disabled by defining the macro variable for "imht_set_can_contain_zero" with the value zero before inclusion.

 ```c
 #define imht_set_can_contain_zero 0